mkimhj/twocents/README.md

 * By no means is the font and such finalized, feel free to explore any better options and share.

 **Logistics**
 * Find a nonprofit, maybe two, to connect with and start marketing once site is up and running.
+(Emily)
 * Get a corporate / nonprofit bank account to connect our donations with.
+(Shyam)
+* Look for nonprofit funding (Freeventures, YC, etc.)

 Server Side Debugging
 ========